Skip to content

 Mammals have a central nervous system from the brain and spinal cord - and can therefore feel pleasure and pain, for example.
 So animals have feelings and last but not least a will to live, just like we humans do.

-Even if a lack of intelligence should of course never be a reason to treat someone badly or even exploit them, it should not go unmentioned that animals in their own cosmos extremely intelligent living beings are.
+Even though a lack of intelligence should of course never be a reason for treating someone badly or even exploiting them, it must not go unmentioned that animals are in their own cosmos extremely intelligent living beings are.
 Chickens, for example, organize themselves in clear hierarchies - they can even calculate and reason logically.

 2. because animals have not done anything to us

-You can certainly argue about whether revenge is the right reaction when something has been done to you.
+One can certainly argue about whether revenge is the right reaction when something has been done to you.
 But animals have definitely not done anything to us.
-On the contrary: whether dogs, cats, pigs, sheep or chickens - they are all capable of putting a smile on our faces.
-Nevertheless, we treat most of them like objects.
+On the contrary: whether dogs, cats, pigs, sheep or chickens - they are all capable of bringing a smile to our faces.
+Yet we treat most of them, like objects.

-Anyone who finds themselves in the almost hopeless situation of a severely wounded street dog or an exploited cow in the Factory farming can quickly understand why animal welfare is so incredibly important and necessary.
+Whoever finds himself in the almost hopeless situation of a severely wounded street dog or an exploited cow in the Factory farming can quickly understand why animal welfare is so incredibly important and necessary.

 3. because animals have no voice and too few rights in our society

-In Germany and many other countries in Europe, it is actually regulated by law that animals must be protected in our society.
-Animal welfare is part of the Basic Law.
-And in the Animal Protection Act for example, states that we humans bear responsibility for our fellow creatures and that no one may inflict pain or suffering on an animal without good reason.
-There are also expert opinions and guidelines for the treatment of all other animals.
+Actually, in Germany and many other countries in Europe, it is regulated by law that animals must be protected in our society.
+Animal protection is part of the Basic Law.
+And in the Animal Protection Act states, for example, that we humans bear responsibility for our fellow creatures and that no one may inflict pain or suffering on an animal without reasonable cause.
+There are also expert opinions and guidelines for dealing with all other animals.

 However, the term "suffering lines" is more appropriate.
-Because despite the laws millions of animals suffer systematically every day for our food (e.g. on farms, in slaughterhouses), entertainment (e.g. in zoos and circuses), clothing (e.g. for fur and wool), in Animal testing, in hunting and not least, through Cruelty to animals in private households.
-Animal welfare is therefore important, as laws are not enough to protect them.
+Because despite the laws millions of animals suffer systematically every day for our food (e.g. in breeding farms, in slaughterhouses), entertainment (e.g. in zoos and circuses), clothing (e.g. for fur and wool), in Animal testing, in hunting and not least, through cruelty to animals in private households.
+So animal welfare is important because laws are not enough to protect them.

 4. because animals are important for the environment

 Animal welfare is also environmental protection.
-Not only animals in stables or in private households must be protected, but also animals in the wild.
+Not only animals in stables or private households must be protected, but also animals in the wild.
 There they need above all plenty of space, clean water, fresh air, and sufficient food and shelter.
 We humans also need these things as a basis for life - yet we take more from this planet than we are entitled to.
-And we are also putting a strain on nature - for example through the Deforestation of the forests or the Plastic waste in the environment.
+And also burden nature - for example through the Deforestation or the Plastic waste in the environment.

-Every animal plays an important role in its ecosystem and is therefore Important for the ecological balance.
-The mole, for example, is responsible for healthy and well-aerated soil - and the bee ensures that the soil is well aerated through the Pollination of plants for their reproduction - and thus also for food for countless other animals and us humans.
+Each animal takes on an important role in its ecosystem and is thus important for the ecological balance.
+The mole, for example, is responsible for a healthy and well-aerated soil - and the bee ensures through the Plant pollination for their reproduction - and thus also for food for countless other animals and us humans.

 5. because countless animals are threatened with extinction